Do you feel like you’re constantly on the verge of success, but somehow it always manages to slip from within your reach?

-Trying to do everything by yourself still has some romantic appeal to it, but in order to become what you really want to be, you shouldn’t be ashamed to seek help from others.
+Trying to do everything by yourself still has some romantic appeal to it, but to become what you want to be, you shouldn’t be ashamed to seek help from others.

-Your family and friends are your first line of support when it comes to pursuing success, followed by acquaintances, colleagues from work, business partners, and anyone who is willing to lend a helping hand.
+Your family and friends are your first line of support when it comes to pursuing success, followed by acquaintances, colleagues from work, business partners, and anyone willing to lend a helping hand.

 Technology is the driving force of social progress.
 Machines have changed the way we live and work for the better, and they have enabled us to achieve things previously thought to be impossible

 Unfortunately, many people are still tech-illiterate (whether through choice or circumstance), which is preventing them from reaching their potential.
-All technologies can be mastered however, allowing you to pursue success more efficiently.
-Software technology in particular has been a huge boon in this regard.
+All technologies can be mastered, however, allowing you to pursue success more efficiently.
+Software technology in particular has been a huge boom in this regard.

 Modern software tools can help you achieve both personal and professional goals, and many of them are available online free of charge, so there is little excuse not to use them.

 You cannot predict the future, no matter how hard you try.
-This means that there are no guaranteed outcomes, no matter how much you plan things in advance.
+This means that there are no guaranteed outcomes, no matter how much you plan things.
 So, if you are too rigid in the way you pursue your success, you are guaranteed to run into obstacles you can’t overcome.